Furkan-Gulsen/Furkan-Gulsen/README.md

 I am Muhammed Furkan Gulsen 🧔

-I live in Istanbul and studying software engineering at Beykent University🏫.
-I developed myself on the web for over 5 years.
+I live in Istanbul 🏫.
+I developed myself on the web for over 6 years.
 I am currently working as a Backend developer at <a href="https://www.linkedin.com/company/ikas-com/mycompany/">IKAS</a>👨‍💻.

 ## 👯 Communities
 - Leader Development Program (LIGEP) - Trainee (2022-♾)